Rangers vs. Angels Player Props Betting Odds

-Marcus Semien and Shohei Ohtani are among the players with prop bets on the table when the Texas Rangers and the Los Angeles Angels meet at Globe Life Field on Monday (first pitch at 8:05 PM ET).
+Marcus Semien and Shohei Ohtani are two of the top players with prop bets available when the Texas Rangers and the Los Angeles Angels meet at Globe Life Field on Tuesday (first pitch at 8:05 PM ET).

 Bet on this matchup or its props with BetMGM!